-Project No. D1 Status: Ongoing

-Party or relevant jurisdiction Greenland Title of project West Greenland Salmon Fishery Sampling Programme Objective of research project Continue the time series of data (1969-2010) on the continent of origin and biological characteristics of the salmon in the West Greenland Fishery; Provide data on mean weight, length and continent of origin for input to the North American and European run-reconstruction models; Collect information on the recovery of internal and external tags; Collect other additional biological samples as required.
-In addition to the long-term baseline sampling under the West Greenland Fishery Sampling Programme, samples from fresh whole fish are being collected under the SALSEA-West Greenland Brief description of research project project (see project U6) One of the key data inputs to international stock assessments of Atlantic salmon is the origin of Atlantic salmon harvested in mixed stock fisheries.
+Project No. D1 Status: Ongoing Party or relevant jurisdiction Greenland Title of project West Greenland Salmon Fishery Sampling Programme Objective of research project Continue the time series of data (beginning 1969) on the continent of origin and biological characteristics of the salmon in the West Greenland Fishery; Provide data on mean weight, length and continent of origin for input to the North American and European run-reconstruction models; Collect information on the recovery of internal and external tags; Collect other additional biological samples as required.
+Brief description of research project One of the key data inputs to international stock assessments of Atlantic salmon is the origin of Atlantic salmon harvested in mixed stock fisheries.
 The Parties to the West Greenland Commission of NASCO have, therefore, worked cooperatively over the past three decades to collect biological data on Atlantic salmon harvested at West Greenland.
 The sampling programme collects biological data, scale and tissue samples, and information on tags and marks from Atlantic salmon caught in the commercial fishery at West Greenland.
-Under the NASCO 2011 West Greenland Sampling Agreement (WGC(11)4), Parties to the NASCO West Greenland Commission agreed to provide staff to sample catches of Atlantic salmon in the West Greenland fishery during the 2011 fishing season.
+Under the NASCO 2012 West Greenland Sampling Agreement (WGC(12)13), Parties to the NASCO West Greenland Commission agreed to provide staff to sample catches of Atlantic salmon in the West Greenland fishery during the 2012 fishing season.
 The sampling programme collects: Biological characteristics data including lengths and weights of landed fish; Information on tags, fin clips and other marks; Scale samples to be used for age and growth analyses; Tissue samples to be used for genetic analyses; Other biological data requested by the ICES scientists and NASCO co-operators.

-Dates during which research will take place Annually during the fishing season, usually August - October

-Area in which research will Ilulissat, Sisimiut, Nuuk, and Qaqortoq, Greenland
+Dates during which research will take place Annually during the fishing season, usually August - October Area in which research will take place Sisimiut, Maniitsoq, and Qaqortoq

-take place

-Estimated number and

-weight of salmon to be

-retained

-Resources

-Estimated cost of the Greenland - approximately £9,000 per annum

-research project Canada - £7,000 per annum (excludes costs of scale sample and data analyses)

-EU (United Kingdom England & Wales) - £15,000 per annum

-EU (United Kingdom Scotland) - £15,000 per annum

-EU (Ireland) - £11,000 per annum

-USA - £42,000 per annum

-£99,000

-Number of participating scientists 1 technician and 1 scientist from Greenland working with scientists from Canada (1), USA(2), EU-UK (2) and EU-Ireland (1)

-Name and e-mail Helle Siegstad

-address of coordinating helle@natur.gl

-scientist in charge of

-project

-Details of research None

-vessels, e.g. name,

-registration, call sign

-and description of

-vessel

-Type and amount of Standard sampling equipment

-gear and other Standard genetics laboratory equipment

-equipment to be used Standard genetics taboratory equipment

-^ ^ Callaborative quality with investigators from HC (T. Charlas) the

-Details of any collaborating Collaborative project with investigators from US (T. Sheehan), the

-countries United Kingdom (T. Potter and J. MacLean), Ireland (N.

-Ó Maoiléidigh) and Canada (G. Chaput).
-The work is coordinated via

-NASCO and is reported to ICES (Working Group on North Atlantic

-Salmon).
+Estimated number and weight of salmon to be retained Resources Estimated cost of the research project Greenland - approximately £9,000 per annum Canada - £7,000 per annum (excludes costs of scale sample and data analyses) EU (United Kingdom England & Wales) - £15,000 per annum EU (United Kingdom Scotland) - £15,000 per annum EU (Ireland) - £11,000 per annum USA - £22,000 per annum £79,000 Number of participating scientists 1 technician and 1 scientist from Greenland working with scientists from Canada (1), USA(1), EU-UK (2) and EU-Ireland (1) Name and e-mail address of coordinating scientist in charge of project Helle Siegstad helle@natur.gl Details of research vessels, e.g. name, registration, call sign and description of vessel None Type and amount of gear and other equipment to be used Standard sampling equipment Standard genetics laboratory equipment Details of any collaborating countries Collaborative project with investigators from US (T. Sheehan), the United Kingdom (T. Potter and J. MacLean), Ireland (N. Ó Maoiléidigh) and Canada (G. Chaput).
+The work is coordinated via NASCO and is reported to ICES (Working Group on North Atlantic Salmon).